prantikaC/PERK/README.md

 review in 2019?"*, *"What meetings did I attend about the PKG project and what were the agendas?"*).

+### Motivation
 This resource was motivated by a survey of researchers at our institute, which showed strong interest in personal research KGs (Chakraborty, Prantika, et al. "Bringing Order to Chaos: Conceptualizing a Personal Research Knowledge Graph for Scientists."
 IEEE Data Eng.
 Bull.
 47.4 (2023): 43-56.).

+### Resources
 The repository provides:

 - **PATRA** — a corpus of synthetic academic email threads.
 - **PERKOnto** — the ontology (14 entity types, 14 relation types) grounding the graph.